WilsonBillkia/bane/README.md

 (For the nodes)
 * A Linux or Mac machine with Python 3.5 or Python 2.6

-If you need to run Ansible from a Windows Box, I believe the WSL is your best bet, but overall it would be better to have a Linux / Mac management system as Ansible absolutely leverages *nix conventions to work well and it does not play nice with Windows.
+If you need to run Ansible from a Windows Box, I believe the WSL is your best bet, but overall it would be better to have a Linux / Mac management system as Ansible absolutely leverages *nix conventions to work well and it does not play nice with Windows as a matter of form sadly.

-## Design Considerations:
+## Project Goals:
-* Provide a platform to automatically meet some of the ISO 27001 Information Security Management system requirements (Firewall, Monitoring)
+* Positive Social Impact
+Lower the cost for node operation.
+Lower the difficulty of node operation
+Enable potential reuse of obsolete pcs
+Enable low power nodes such as Raspberry Pi

+* Secure.
+Always be compliant with the ISO 27001 Information Security control sets Remove any management layers or attack surfaces which are not required

 ## In Scope
 * Ubuntu Server 20.x LTS
+* Raspberry Pi

 ## Out of Scope
 * Cloud storage, user management, policies, tags etc.